Why Can't I Have Goals?

 Tips on how to build resistance to rejection:

-- Use them be your motivation: these rejections give you a chance to prove your abilities to others and even yourself
+- Use them as your motivation: these rejections give you a chance to prove your abilities to others and even yourself

 - Find those who believe in your choice and let these believers boost your self-trust and push you to do what you need to do